HadenBowen22/Home-Lab/README.md

 ## Conclusion

-Once these steps are completed, you will have a functional Active Directory lab environment within VirtualBox, allowing you to experiment with various Windows networking and domain functionalities.
+Once these steps are completed, there will be a functional Active Directory lab environment within VirtualBox, allowing further experiment with various Windows networking and domain functionalities.